voizlav/collatz-conjecture/README.md

 The Collatz conjecture is applied to positive integer and speculated that it is always possible to get _back to 1_ if you follow these steps:

-- If the number is even, divide it by two.
+- If the number is even, divide it by two: $n \rightarrow n/2$
-- If the number is odd, triple it and add one.
+- If the number is odd, triple it and add one: $n \rightarrow 3n+1$

 ### Modular arithmetic notation: